MaPPmath/mappmath.github.io/pages/hsc/hsc17.md

 [couch www]: https://sites.google.com/site/pjcouchlamar/
 [people]: /about/people/

+**Christopher Night** studied astrophysics and mathematics at Villanova University and Harvard University.
+He is now a programmer working for Google on flight search.
+He once designed a puzzle that appeared in a Ted talk by Randall Munroe, the author of XKCD.
+His favorite mathematicians are Martin Gardner and Vi Hart.

 **Dr. Harold Reiter** [[www][reiter www]] is Professor of Mathematics at UNC Charlotte, and has taught mathematics for 52 years.
 Besides teaching at the university level